sodacan-net/sodacan-core/documentation/architecture.md

 ## Infrastructure
 ### Module deployment
-Each module is deployed as an independent program on the host computer.
-The command line interface provides all the information needed to start and run a module.
+Each module and adapter is deployed as an independent program on a host computer.
+The SodaCan command line interface provides all the information needed to start and run a module or an adapter.